LibraOpen Deposit Checklist

 2. Check which version you can deposit

 If your article has been previously published, or will be published in a non-Open journal, check the journal’s policy on which version of your work you can deposit into LibraOpen.
-The web site SHERPA/RoMEO allows you to search via journal name to see journals’ self-deposit (self-archiving) policies.: http://www.sherpa.ac.uk/romeo/search.php .
-If you have any questions, please e-mail firstname.lastname@example.org
+The web site SHERPA/RoMEO allows you to search via journal name to see journals’ self-deposit (self-archiving) policies.
+If you have any questions, please e-mail email@example.com

-- CC licenses are a key tool of the Open Access movement, which works to expand free online access to scholarship.
-Learn more about Open Access at UVA.
-The Authors Alliance has a helpful FAQ about open access for authors.
+- Creative Commons licenses are a key tool of the Open Access movement, which works to expand free online access to scholarship.
+The Authors Alliance also has a helpful FAQ about open access for authors.

 - Creative Commons licenses allow copyright holders to grant blanket permission to the public to make free use of their works, so long as the use meets certain conditions (such as attribution, or refraining from commercial exploitation).
 Learn about CC license options at the Creative Commons website.

 - Creative Commons licenses are irrevocable—once you publish the work to the web with a CC license attached, you are bound by those terms and anyone who complies with them is free to use your work accordingly.
-So, think carefully about whether you want to make your work available in this way before you choose an open license.
+So, think carefully about how you want to make your work available for reuse before you choose an open license.

 4. Prepare an abstract and keywords